UniversalDevicesInc/udi_python_interface/API.md

 __db_getNodeDrivers(address=None)__ deprecated, use getDriversFromDb(address=None) instead.

+__getNodeNameFromDb(address)__ return the name of the node with the specified address from the data stored in the PG3 database.
+This can be used to check if the node server needs to change/rename the node.

 __delNode(node)__ Allows you to delete the node specified.
 You need to pass the actual node.
 Alternatively, you can use delNode() directly on the node itself, which has the same effect.

+__renameNode(address, name)__ Allows you to rename the node specified.
+Alternatively, you can use rename() directly on the node itself, which has the same effect.

 __updateProfile()__, Sends the latest profile to ISY from the profile folder.